VitroTech/docs/research/report-from-work-done-on-signature-verification-issue.md

  1. Research on core concepts related to the issue.
 As it's a more complex Issue it needed time,
  2. After getting AWS credentials needed to run the ___Oracle Data Store___, the _Oracle Data Store_ and _Oracle Key Store PoC_ was build,
- 3. With the help of components creator, Andrzej, the components were configured to work with each other and some potential fixes were tested
- (listed below) - none of which did not bring the expected result,
+ 3. With the help of components creator, the components were configured to work with each other and some potential fixes were tested (listed below) - none of which did bring the expected result,

 ### What Was Checked